RIDES UPDATED ON FACEBOOK

 There was no sudden surge for us this week, though on the last descent Nic somehow managed to take flight and disappear into the virtual distance at a questionably high pace.
 A quick chat as we were going down set us up for the ‘Pretzel’ next week, some of us haven’t got that particular badge.

 So next week, 31/01/2021 8:30.
 Watopia ‘The Pretzel’ , we do it all again

-Thanks to Nic for organizing it again.
-Hopefully back next week for another one.
+Thanks to Nic for organising it again.